 Conceptualizing AA Chips as Transitional Objects

 This post is a heavily edited version of a paper I wrote in school.
-I think these concepts are helpful for many people so I hope I was able to make it easier to read and understand for people who don't have a lot of background in psychology and the psychoanalytic school of Object Relations.
+I think these concepts are helpful for many people, so I hope I was able to make it easier to read and understand for people who don't have a lot of background knowledge in psychology and the psychoanalytic school of Object Relations.

 For Winnicott, these transitional objects arise at a specific time during a child's development and serve a particular function.
 He describes the transitional phenomena as occupying “the intermediate area of experience,” not quite a mental object and not quite being recognized as a fully external object.
 Another way of saying this is “the intermediate area between the subjective and that which is objectively perceived."

-In many AA meetings recovering alcoholics receive sobriety chips for 24 hours sober, one month, three months, six months, nine months, and then every year they have of abstinence.
+In many AA meetings, recovering alcoholics receive sobriety chips for 24 hours sober, one month, three months, six months, nine months, and then every year they have of abstinence.
 Initially the first chip, the 24 hour or desire chip, is very important to many alcoholics.
-In meetings before they give them out someone will often say “this chip represents a desire to stop drinking for 24 hours.”
-In that same vein it utilizes the symbolic properties of a transitional object.
-Winnicott writes that the transitional object “is symbolic of some part-object… It’s not being the (mother/primary care-giver), although real, is as important as the fact that it stand for the (mother/primary care-giver).”
+In meetings before they give them, out someone will often say “this chip represents a desire to stop drinking for 24 hours.”
+In that same vein, it utilizes the symbolic properties of a transitional object.
+Winnicott writes that the transitional object “is symbolic of some part-object… It’s not being the (mother/primary care-giver), although real, is as important as the fact that it stands for the (mother/primary care-giver).”
 Therefore the chip is not itself sobriety or the AA group as a whole but for the newly recovering alcoholic it can represent sobriety as well as the AA group.
 It symbolizes a commitment to a new way of life.

 The AA chip serves as a transitional object for his relationship with his new found sobriety but also his relationship with the group.
 The chip is not the alcoholic and it is not the group, but was “earned” by the alcoholic and given to him by the group.
 It serves to hold the space of both and the space in-between the newly recovering alcoholic and the AA group.

-In summary the relationship between the AA group and recovering alcoholic can be compared to that of an infant and mother (primary care-giver).
+In summary, the relationship between the AA group and recovering alcoholic can be compared to that of an infant and mother (primary care-giver).
 Just as the infant utilizes transitional objects (a piece of cloth, pillow) the AA sobriety coins are used as transitional objects.
-Furthermore, for a newly recovering alcoholic to be successful they have to develop a new way of relating to themselves and others.
+Furthermore, for a newly recovering alcoholic to be successful, they have to develop a new way of relating to themselves and others.
 Without significant shifts in ones psyche long term recovery is not possible.
 The AA chip can serve as a reminder and a place holder of these significant shifts while someone is learning this new way of life (without alcohol).